 - To the pan, add 1 Tbsp sake—1 Tbsp for thin fillets and no more than 2 Tbsp for thicker fillets.
 Cover the pan with a lid and reduce the stove‘s heat to low.
 Steam the salmon for about 3–5 minutes, depending on the fillet thickness.
 If the sake has evaporated but the salmon isn‘t cooked through yet, add another tablespoon of sake and continue steaming.

 - Cook the salmon until it registers an internal temperature of 125–130°F (52–54ºC) at the thickest part of the fillet (I use a Thermapen instant-read thermometer).
 Then, transfer the salmon to a tray or plate.
-These fillets were about ¾–1 inch (2–2.5 cm) in thickness and took roughly 4 minutes to cook.
+These fillets were about ¾–1 inch (2–2.5 cm) thick and took roughly 4 minutes to cook.
 Tip: The USDA recommends cooking fish to an internal temperature of 145°F (63ºC); however, the residual heat will continue to cook the salmon, so you must remove the fillets at 125–130°F (52–54ºC) to avoid overcooking.

 - Add the teriyaki sauce ingredients to the pan and increase the heat a bit.
 When the sauce starts to boil, add the salmon back to the pan.